The soil of a monstera plant in a pot.

 Monitor the moisture level in the soil regularly, aiming to keep it lightly moist but not waterlogged.
 Allow the soil to dry out slightly between waterings to prevent overwatering, which can lead to root rot.

-Rotate your Monstera periodically to ensure even growth on all sides and promote balanced development.
+Rotate your monstera periodically to ensure even growth on all sides and promote balanced development.

 Dust the leaves regularly to remove any debris and allow for efficient photosynthesis, which is essential for overall plant health.